Kim Janey: Policing

-In April, Janey named Stephanie Everett to be head of the city's new Office of Police Accountability and Transparency.
+In April, Janey named Stephanie Everett to be head of the city's new Office of Police Accountability and Transparency, which was created in accordance with an ordinance that Walsh had signed into law earlier that year.

 In May, Janey signed into law an ordinance which restricted the Boston Police Department's use of tear gas, pepper spray and rubber bullets.
 Such a measure had been vetoed earlier in 2021 by Mayor Walsh.
-Around the same time, Janey announced that she had directed the city to drop its legal defense of a Boston Police Department promotion exam that had been criticized by opponents as "racially discriminatory".
-Janey ordered the city to move to reach a settlement in the years-long litigation surrounding the exam.
+Around the same time, she announced that she had directed the city to drop its legal defense of a Boston Police Department promotion exam that had been criticized by opponents as "racially discriminatory".
+She ordered the city to move to reach a settlement in the years-long litigation surrounding the exam.
 This move followed both pressure from mayoral election opponents and a story in The Boston Globe on the lawsuit.